 Rush's fifth album, 1977's A Farewell to Kings, just might have been the most crucial release of their young career.

 If you were to pinpoint the year that progressive rock died, 1977 is your best bet.
 Punk and disco were king, and critics had more or less written off progressive rock midway through the decade.
 But for Canada's head-honchos of prog, the year wasn't about snot-nosed three-chord anarchy or spandex pants.

 Among the usual pile of critical slaying, Robert Christgau's now-infamous review labeled the trio "the most obnoxious band currently making a killing on the zonked teen circuit."
-To his credit, Rush were, at this point in their evolution, very much still a "love them or hate them" proposition, with the chief breaking point being bassist Geddy Lee's piercing, speaker-blowing voice, which reached some of its most shocking heights on ‘Kings” closing epic, ‘Cygnus X-1 Book I: The Voyage,’ a ten-minute behemoth with outlandishly cartoonish vocals.
+To his credit, Rush were, at this point in their evolution, very much still a "love them or hate them" proposition, with the chief breaking point being bassist Geddy Lee's piercing, speaker-blowing voice, which reached some of its most shocking heights on Kings' closing epic, "Cygnus X-1 Book I: The Voyage," a 10-minute behemoth with outlandishly cartoonish vocals.

-But Rush also demonstrated some forward-thinking restraint on their fifth album, particularly on ‘Closer to the Heart,’ an exceptional ballad-turned-rocker that earned the band their first legitimate "hit," peaking on the UK singles charts at No. 36 in February of the following year.
-With Peart's reflective lyrics and the band's sensitive touch, it became an instant live staple, also helping make ‘Kings’ their first Gold album in America.
+But Rush also demonstrated some forward-thinking restraint on their fifth album, particularly on "Closer to the Heart," an exceptional ballad-turned-rocker that earned the band their first legitimate "hit," peaking on the U.K. singles chart at No. 36 in February of the following year.
+With Peart's reflective lyrics and the band's sensitive touch, it became an instant live staple, also helping make Kings their first gold album in the U.S.